SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 ### Column Naming Conventions

 Column Names must adhere to the following rules:
-- Cannot contain "!".
+- Can't contain "!".
-- Cannot start with a digit, period, minus sign or question mark.
+- Can't start with a digit, period, minus sign or question mark.
-- Cannot contain any space or any non-alphanumeric characters except "_" or "\".
+- Can't contain any space or any nonalphanumeric characters except "_" or "\".
-- Cannot look like either type of cell reference.
+- Can't look like either type of cell reference.
-  - A1 mode cell reference with 1 to 3 characters followed by 1 to 5 digits (e.g. A3 F02563, ZZZ12).
+  - A1 mode cell reference with 1 to 3 characters followed by 1 to 5 digits (for example, A3 F02563, ZZZ12).
   - R1C1 mode cell references that look like r, or c, or r[#], c[#] or r[#]c[#].
-- Cannot be any localized word for "true" or "false".
+- Can't be any localized word for "true" or "false".
-- Cannot be specific names, including "Author", "Created", "Description", etc.
+- Can't be specific names, including "Author", "Created", "Description", etc.

 ## Create a column in a fileStorageContainer

-This API will let callers create a new column instance in a fileStorageContainer.
+This API lets callers create a new column instance in a fileStorageContainer.

 ##### Required permissions (at least one of)